 Shift: Day Shift

 General Summary of Position:

 The incumbent in this position is responsible for the provision of direct nursing care and the administration of medications as assigned by the Registered Nurse and in accordance with the established plan of nursing care.
-These functions are performed in accordance with all applicable laws and regulations and MedStar Georgetown University Hospital’s philosophy, policies, procedures, and standards.
+These functions are performed in accordance with all applicable laws and regulations and MedStar Georgetown University Hospital's philosophy, policies, procedures, and standards.

-EDUCATION AND/OR TRAINING REQUIRED: High school graduate or equivalent GED.
-Graduate of an accredited school of practical nursing.
+EDUCATION AND/OR TRAINING REQUIRED: Graduate of an accredited school of practical nursing.
 Successful completion of a pharmacology course.

 Consideration will be given to an appropriate combination of education/training and experience.

 Primary Duties and Responsibilities:

 Organizes, prioritizes and cares for groups of patients under the direction of the Registered Nurse.

 Provides direct nursing care to patients as assigned, which includes administration of medications, transcription of physician's orders, and performing activities of daily living including (among others) bathing, mouth care, feeding patients, range of motion, walking patients, and transporting patients, in accordance with Nursing Department/Hospital policies and procedures.